thedudeontitan/GDSC-NBNSSOE.github.io/README.md

-# How to set up our Website
+# How to set up our Website by GDSC

 This template should help get you started developing with Svelte in Vite.